 Here are some helpful tips before you tackle any of these Norway hikes.
 Water is available nearly everywhere.
-In fact, Norway’s water is so clean you won’t need a water filter like the
+Norway’s water is so clean you won’t need a water filter like the

 The weather is unpredictable.
-It can rain at any time or the temperature could drop.
+It can rain at any time, or the temperature could drop.
 Bring layers of clothing and make sure you carry a lightweight down jacket like the Mountain Hardware Dynotherm.
-A good pair of hiking waterproof or water resistant boots like the Vasque Goretex is also important.
+A good pair of hiking waterproof or water-resistant boots like the Vasque Goretex is also essential.

-If you’re doing an overnight trip, be sure to book the huts in advance.
-If they’re not available no worries, you can camp nearly everywhere.
-A tent like the Eureka Amari should be good enough to keep you comfy with a simple mummy style sleeping bag like the Outdoor Vitals.
+If you’re making an overnight trip, be sure to book the huts in advance.
+If they’re not available, no worries, you can camp nearly everywhere.
+A tent like the Eureka Amari should be good enough to keep you comfy with a simple mummy-style sleeping bag like the Outdoor Vitals.

-Bring your own booze and food.
+Bring your booze and food.
 Norway is not the cheapest place to get a drink or eat.
-If you can get it from a neighboring country like Finland or Sweden the better.
-I have an assortment of freeze-dried food like the Mountain House Assortment pack that I cook with an MSR Pocket Rocke stove when I go backpacking.
+If you can get it from a neighboring country like Finland or Sweden, the better.
+I have an assortment of freeze-dried food like the Mountain House Assortment pack that I cook with an MSR Pocket Rocket stove when I go backpacking.